-The bill, introduced by Senator Zaffirini, proposes to allow Texas to observe either standard time or daylight saving time year-round, contingent upon the results of a statewide referendum.
-The bill amends Section 312.016 of the Government Code by adding two new subsections.
-The first insertion allows the state to observe standard time year-round, exempting it from federal daylight saving time provisions.
-The second insertion permits the state to observe daylight saving time year-round, but this provision will only take effect if a majority of voters in the referendum favor it.
+The bill proposes to amend the Government Code to allow Texas to observe either standard time or daylight saving time year-round, contingent upon the results of a statewide referendum.
+It introduces new legal language that states the state may act under federal law to observe daylight saving time year-round, but this provision will only take effect if a majority of voters choose this option in the referendum.
+If the voters prefer standard time year-round, the bill ensures that the provision for daylight saving time is repealed, and the standard time provision remains in effect.

 Statutes affected: